HCDigitalScholarship/ds-cookbook/search_tools/README.md

       </tr>
     </thead>
 ```

 Now we are going to be making the body of the table.
 As we iterate through the results our search function is going to be giving us, each result is an instance of the object/model we wanted to search on.
 In the case of GTRP, the results are statements.
 The Statment model has fields like `title`, `author`, and `issue_date`. `get_absolute_url` is a method the statement class/model has.
-All the statements have affiliated statment pages that contain all the metadata for that statement. `get_absolute_url` makes an actual link the that page.
+All the statements have affiliated statement pages that contain all the metadata for that statement. `get_absolute_url` makes an actual link the that page.
 If you need something like this, in GTRP, it looks like this:
 ```
     def get_absolute_url(self):
         return reverse('gtr_site:statement', args=[self.statement_id])
 ```
+But you don't neccessarily need that.

-And the table body code:
+Now, the table body code:
 ```
     <tbody>
     <!-- now we iterate through the results -->